gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 This command will install all dependencies needed for this project into your virtual environment.

+*Note: Please use the 64-bit version of Python, as some packages have dropped support for the 32-bit version*

 ![divider](../assets/gradient-divider.png?raw=true)

 ### Text Summarization on `.csv` files